ZAHIRULCODER/Weather_App/README.md

 # Weather_App
-This is a simple weather application built using Node.js and Express.js.
+This is a simple weather application built using Node.js and Express.js For fun.
 It allows users to view the current weather for a given city.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.